Karima (singer)

 Karima Ammar Mouhoub (born 28 May 1985), known mononymously as Karima, is an Italian singer.

-Biography

-The beginnings: Success at Amici
+Life and career

 Born to an Algerian father and an Italian mother, Karima, then a teenager, approached music in 1997, participating in Bravo Bravissimo and Domenica in.
 In October 2006, she was admitted to the sixth edition of Amici di Maria De Filippi.
 Ranked third, the singer won the critics' award given to her by journalists.
-Furthermore, Karima obtained a recording contract with Sony BMG.
+In the same year she signed a recording contract with Sony BMG.

 Sanremo Music Festival 2009 and Amare le differenze

 In February 2009, Karima participated in the Sanremo Music Festival in the Proposals category, with the song Come in ogni ora.
 During the third night of the festival, Karima was accompanied on stage by Burt Bacharach and Mario Biondi, and ranked third.
 On 20 February 2009, Karima's debut EP Amare le differenze was released, which remained in the FIMI charts for 16 weeks, reaching 9th place.
 The second single from the EP was Come le foglie d'autunno.
 On 16 May of the same year, in Turin, she participated in Amici - La sfida dei talento, a show broadcast by Canale 5, hosted by Maria De Filippi, which saw the protagonists of the first eight editions of the talent show compete, and ranked second behind Anbeta Toromani, a dancer from the second edition.

 On 21 June, Karima was one of the protagonists of Amiche per l'Abruzzo, a concert event at the San Siro stadium in Milan.
 The reinterpretation of Un'avventura together with Nicky Nicolai and Simona Molinari is included in the relative DVD released exactly one year later.
 The last months of 2009 see the singer busy with film dubbing, lending her voice to Naturi Naughton in the film Fame - Saranno famosi, released in Italian cinemas on 9 October, and performing the songs of Princess Tiana in the Disney classic The Princess and the Frog, released on 18 December.
 Among the songs that make up the soundtrack is the song Never Knew I Needed, performed in duet with Ne-Yo.